-THE LATE PHASE: 10,000 - 8,000 YEARS AGO
+The Late Phase: 10,000-8,000 Years Ago

 Worldwide warming trends gradually transformed New Jersey's Early Paleo-Indian environment into one more closely resembling that of the modern day.
-Today's Hackensack Meadowlands, Troy Meadows, and Great Swamp grew around the shores of shrinking glacial lakes.
-Sea level rose worldwide as the glaciers melted.
+Today's Hackensack Meadowlands, Troy Meadows and Great Swamp grew around the shores or shrinking glacial lakes.
+Sea levels rose worldwide as the glaciers melted.
 Most of New Jersey's Ice Age lowlands were submerged as ocean waters flooded the continental shelf and formed the modern Jersey shore.
 New forests dominated by oak, hemlock, and pine covered the state.
 Caribou and other Ice Age mammals finally died off or moved northward.
-In their place, deer, bear, elk, small game, and fish probably became the most important animals sought by hunters and gatherers during the end of the Late Paleo-Indian phase and the beginning of the Early Archaic period.
-Nuts, seeds, and other plant foods probably continued to be important parts of the Late Paleo-Indian diet.
+In their place, deer, bear, elk, small game and fish probably became the most important animals sought by hunters and gatherers during the end of the Late Paleo-Indian phase and the beginning of the Early Archaic period.
+Nuts, seeds and other plant foods probably continued to be important parts of the Late Paleo-Indian diet.

 As with the preceding Early Phase, little evidence of the more perishable aspects of Late Paleo-Indian life has survived.
 Caribou bones found with fluted points at the Holcombe Beach site in Michigan indicate that Late Paleo-Indian phase hunters continued to hunt this animal.
-The possible cremated remains of a person found at the Crowfield site in Ontario provides further indications of Late Paleo-Indian funerary customs (see Map 8).1
+The possible cremated remains of a person found at the Crowfield site in Ontario provides further indications of Late Paleo-Indian funerary customs (see MAP 8).21

 "Hot spots" at the Williamson site and the Flint Run Complex Thunderbird site, both in Virginia, support the idea that Paleo-Indian people occupied small temporary shelters.
-A 24 feet by 10 feet rectangular outline of post molds excavated at the Thunderbird site possibly associated with small fluted points may be the remains of a Late Paleo-Indian structure.
-Confirmation of this and other interpretations of more ephemeral aspects of Late Paleo-Indian life await the findings of future study.2
+A 24-foot by 10-foot rectangular outline of post molds excavated at the Thunderbird site possibly associated with small fluted points may be the remains of a Late Paleo-Indian structure.
+Confirmation of this and other interpretations of more ephemeral aspects of Late Paleo-Indian life await the findings of future study.22

 Relatively minor shifts in stone tool style and manufacture currently are the only recognizable innovations distinguishing Late Paleo-Indian technology from that of the preceding phase.
 Unlike the generally uniform Clovis projectile point technology of Early Paleo-Indian times, Late Paleo-Indians apparently produced a variety of projectile point types.
-These include large and small fluted points, unfluted lance-like projectiles similar to Late Paleo-Indian points found throughout the far west and areas to the north, and roughly made triangular-shaped chipped stone projectile points resembling others found farther north.
-A small number of Dalton-Hardaway points associated with Late Paleo-Indian occupations to the south and west of the State also have been found on the surface of the ground in New Jersey as far north as the Hackensack Meadowlands.
+These include large and small fluted points; unfluted lance-like projectiles similar to Late Paleo-Indian points found throughout the far west and areas to the north; and roughly made triangular-shaped chipped stone projectile points resembling others found farther north.
+A small number of Dalton-Hardaway points associated with Late Paleo-Indian occupations to the south and west of the state also have been found on the surface of the ground in New Jersey as far north as the Hackensack Meadowlands.

 In New Jersey, fluted points and unfluted triangular points have been found together in disturbed contexts at the Plenge site.
-Unfluted triangular points have been found in buried deposits at the Turkey Swamp site.3 Similar artifacts also have been recovered from the Port Mobil site on Staten Island across the Arthur Kill, which separates New Jersey from New York.
-Small fluted points often were larger projectiles reduced in size by breakage or resharpening.
-Many of the smaller points found at Turkey Swamp, Plenge, and Port Mobil, however, clearly were intentionally fashioned as small spear or dart points.
+Unfluted triangular points have been found in buried deposits at the Turkey Swamp site.23 Similar artifacts also have been recovered from the Port Mobil site on Staten Island